 P.S.
 To make your visit easier, check out the Chautauqua free shuttle, since parking can fill up!
 Also, be sure to check for any trail updates or closures.

-After hiking to the Flatirons, if you aren’t ready to head indoors, there are plenty of other options in the Chautauqua area, or you could wander along Boulder Creek or go shopping downtown.
-Boulder is a quirky, beautiful and unique area – so, definitely check it out if you have extra time!
+After hiking to the Flatirons, if you aren’t ready to head indoors, there are plenty of other great trails in the Chautauqua area, including the popular Royal Arch Trail.
+Or you could wander along Boulder Creek or go shopping downtown on Pearl Street.
+Boulder is a quirky, beautiful, and unique area – so, definitely check it out if you have extra time!